MorrellLAB/Barley_NAM_Parents/README.md

 ### SNP Calling Using GATK

-SNP calling was performed using version 3.6 of GATK, version 0.1.14 of VCFtools, and version 1.0.0 of vcflib.
+SNP calling was performed using version 3.6 of GATK, version 0.1.14 of vcftools, and version 1.0.0 of vcflib.
 The following scripts were run in the listed order to produce the final VCF file for the project.
 1. GATK_RTC.job
 2. Reheader_BAM.sh (to fix the @RG line)
 3. GATK_IndelRealigner.job